-With a swim spa you are working with a small volume of hot water compared to a large volume of relatively cool water in a swimming pool.
+With a spa you are working with a small volume of hot water compared to a large volume of relatively cool water in a swimming pool.
 Because of this chemicals will have a shorted life span and bacteria can grow more quickly than in a swimming pool.
-A spa is less forgiving then a pool and requires that whatever is put into it have a pH as close to neutral as possible.
-That is why only chemical made for spas should be used.
+A spa is less forgiving then a pool and requires that whatever is put into it have s pH as close to neutral as possible.
+That is why only chemicals made for spas should be used.

-SPA WATER MAINTENANCE
+SPA WATER MAINTENANCE TROUBLE-SHOOTING GUIDE

-TROUBLE-SHOOTING GUIDE

-PROBLEM POSSIBLE CAUSES HOW TO FIX IT Chlorine / Bromine Odor Excessive Chlorine or bromine levels Shock water with non- chlorine shock treatment • Low pH • Adjust pH if necessary Water Odor • Low levels of sanitizer • Shock water with non- chlorine shock treatment or adjust sanitizer levels • pH out of range • Adjust pH level if necessary • Bacteria or algae growth • Adjust sanitizer if necessary Cloudy Water • Dirty filters or inadequate filtration • Clean filters and adjust filtration times Water chemistry not balanced Adjust chemistry levels Suspended particles or organic materials Add spa clarifier (see dealer) Old water Change spa water Scum Ring Around Spa Build up of oils, dirt and organic elements Wipe off with a clean towel Eye / Skin Irritation • Unsanitary water Shock spa with non-chlorine shock Free chlorine level above 5 ppm Allow level to drop below 5 ppm • Poor sanitizer / pH levels Adjust according to spa test strip results Foaming • High levels of body oils, lotions, soap, etc. Add small amount of defoamer pH 7.2 - 7.8
+Problem Possible Causes How To Fix It Chlorine / Bromine Odor • Excessive Chlorine or bromine level Shock water with non-chlorine shock treatment • Low pH Adjust pH if necessary Water Odor • Low levels of sanitizer Shock water with non-chlorine shock treatment or adjust sanitizer levels pH out of range Adjust pH level if necessary Bacteria or algae growth Adjust sanitizer if necessary Cloudy Water • Dirty filters or inadequate filtration Clean filters and adjust filtration Water chemistry not balanced Adjust chemistry levels Suspended particles or organic materials • Add spa clarifier (see dealer) Old water Change spa water Scum Ring Around Spa Build up of oils, dirt and organic elements Wipe off with a clean towel Eye / Skin Irritation Unsanitary water Shock spa with non-chlorine shock Free chlorine level above 5 ppm Allow level to drop below 5 ppm • Poor sanitizer / pH levels Adjust according to spa test strip results Foaming • High levels of body oils, lotions, soap, etc. Add small amount of defoamer